 Each year, the board of directors determines when some portion of capital credits may be returned, while ensuring the co-op's financial health.
 Be sure to keep Big Horn REA informed of your current address so that your check may be delivered to you when a capital credits return occurs.

-Election Process for the Board of Directors

-December

-The board of directors appoints a nomi- Each member is mailed a District nating committee.

-January

-Nominating committee meets to go over By-Laws and Policies

-February

-Letters are sent to each member in the districts to let them know which district is up for election seeking candidates.
+Election Process for the Board of Directors October The board of directors appoints a nominating committee.
+November Letters are sent to each member in the District that is up for election seeking candidates.
+December Nominating committee meets and nominate director candidates.

-March

-Nominating committee meets and nominate director candidates.
 Nominations may also be received by petition.

-April

-Meeting invites with date, time, and place.

-May

-Big Horn Rural Electric Company's District Meetings are held.
-Mail-In ballots, candidate info and company financial information is mailed.

-June

-Mail-In ballots are due and directors are officially elected.

-Ownership Regulation

-You have a voice in running your co-op by electing members to a board of directors who provide oversight for the cooperative.
-The directors determine the general direction of the co-op by setting policies, making financial decisions and establishing goals.

-Ownership Big Horn REA is a democratically-governed private electric utility owned by the members it serves.
+February Each member is mailed an Annual Meeting brochure listing date, time, place, candidate info and company financial information.
+March Big Horn Rural Electric Company's Annual Meeting is held and the directors are officially elected.
+Ownership Regulation You have a voice in running your coop by electing members to a board of directors who provide oversight for the cooperative.
+The directors determine the general direction of the coop by setting policies, making financial decisions and establishing goals.
+Ownership Big Horn REA is a democraticallygoverned private electric utility owned by the members it serves.
 Co-op members influence the way in which the co-op operates by electing a board of directors to represent them.
 This board of directors is made up of members just like you.

-Local Accountability Your co-op is accountable to you, not to managers or investors who run things from far away.
+Your co-op is accountable to you, not to managers or investors who run things from far away.
 Co-op employees are people you know.
-You may see them at the arocery store, ball games or at worship because they and their families live here, too.
+You may see them at the grocery store, ball games or at worship because they and their families live here, too.
 One way Big Horn REA gives back to members is to help the communities we serve.
 Co-op employees volunteer their time and talents.
 Here is another way we help: Operation RoundUp Through Operation RoundUp, participating members agree to have their bills "rounded up" to the nearest dollar, with 100% of the funds going to local charitable causes.

+Big Horn REA RoundUp Foundation's board of directors is a separate board from the Big Horn board and administers the funds.
+Applications are available at www.bighornrea.com.

 Payment & Billing Options

 Pay by Bank Draft

 By signing up for bank draft (ACH), members can have their monthly power bill automatically deducted from their bank via electronic funds transfer from a checking or savings account on or about the 21st of each month.

-Key benefits:
+Key Benefits: